Program Coordinators: Subscribe and Get Act!vated

 (Preschool - Junior High; 1 day to one week) This residency teaches self-esteem and team work through theatre arts and physical comedy.
 Students learn warm-up exercises, and performance art skills such as: theatre, vocal techniques, comedy and mime.
-Basic theatre terms and history are introduced, as are tips for giving an outstanding performance whether onstage or delivering a book report. (one day to one week / adaptable for Preschool - Junior High)
+Basic theatre terms and history are introduced, as are tips for giving an outstanding performance whether onstage or delivering a book report.
+At the end of the week long session students perform in a short piece.

 (all ages, children and adults; 1 day to one week)

 A residency program that allows students to learn kinetically.
 Interactive games and songs teach that American Sign Language (ASL) is not just for the Deaf and Hard of Hearing.
 Highly recommended for any school that has Deaf students in its population.
 Participants learn that they can use ASL to communicate, study vocabulary words, reinforce curriculum and more.
 At the end of the one week program students will be able to sign a song or story and present it for their parents, or another group of students.

 (Preschool - Junior High; one day to one week) Instead of focusing on one discipline, teachers are free to choose from any of our Hands-on, Minds-on Workshops to fill out the school day or week.
-Please see our workshop page for options.

 For rate information check our Booking Information page.